 - Alcohol inhibits your stomach from absorbing some nutrients and proteins that are crucial for the smooth functioning of your body.

-Your intestine contains a barrier which regulates what kind of nutrient passes into the blood stream.
+- Your intestine contains a barrier which regulates what kind of nutrient passes into the blood stream.
 Alcohol misuse causes this barrier to become leaky or permeable allowing not only important nutrients to go through but also allowing for toxins, pathogens and debris to pass into the blood stream.
 This can cause sickness, discomfort and severe pain to the individual involve.
-Read more on the effect of alcohol on the gut.

 - Drinking alcohol during pregnancy can cause serious deformity to your baby or even long term health risk such as brain damage.